aucor/aucor-core/README.md

 # Aucor Core
 Core plugin for WordPress projects.
 The plugin contains the features and settings generally deemed to be the most commonly used in all projects.
-It is meant to be used together with [aucor-starter](https://bitbucket.org/aucor/aucor-starter/overview) and [aucor-starter-plugin](https://bitbucket.org/aucor/aucor-starter-plugin/src/master/), but functions on it's own as well.
-Use the aucor-starter-plugin to configure the specs of this plugin.
+It is meant to be used together with [aucor-starter](https://bitbucket.org/aucor/aucor-starter/overview) but functions on it's own as well.
+Use the site specific plugin to configure the specs of this plugin.

 ## How to install

-1. Download this repository from bitbucket.com (from left sidebar)
+1. Download this repository
 1. Extract into /plugins/
+1. Activate

+(When released, will be available on WordPress.org)

 ## Contents